Cutlers Green

 Cutlers Green is a hamlet in the civil parish of Thaxted, and the Uttlesford district of Essex, England.
 The hamlet is 1 mi west from the town of Thaxted.

 The name of the hamlet is reminiscent of the cutlery industry which developed in Thaxted in the late Middle Ages.
 According to a Thaxted vicar, the remains of forges were found at Cutlers Green in the nineteenth century.

 The common land at the centre of the hamlet once belonged to the manor of Horham Hall, which lies one mile to the south.
 It was gifted by the lord of the manor and owner of the Hall, Mr. Sandy Shand, to Thaxted Parish Council in the 1978, which maintains it as a public common.

-There was a station on the Elsenham & Thaxted Light Railway named Cutlers Green Halt from 1913 until the line closed to passengers on 15 September 1952.
+There was a station on the Elsenham and Thaxted Light Railway named Cutlers Green Halt from 1913 until the line closed to passengers on 15 September 1952.

 A water tower at Cutlers Green was constructed in 1938 to supply the Thaxted area.